 Conclusion

-The first iteration of the Service Level Agreement Template provided a very useful start to enter negotiations with Technology Providers.
+The first iteration of the Service Level Agreement Template provided a very useful starting point for negotiations with Technology Providers.

 However, the concepts of Technology Providers, Service Level Agreements, formalised communication and negotiation were all new to the actual document authors, reviewers, and last but not least to the participants of the actual negotiation of an agreement.
 It is therefore not surprising that the SLA template itself underwent significant editorial work, restructuring and overall improvement as an intrinsic part of the negotiation phase of any agreement based on this document.